hienhuynhgravityglobal/tool-check-link/README.md

 ## How to Use

 1. Enter a sitemap URL in the input field (e.g., https://example.com/sitemap_index.xml)
-2. Click the "Process Sitemap and Check Links" button
+2. Click the "Process Now" button
 3. The tool will:
    - Process the sitemap or sitemap index
    - Find all pages linked in the sitemap(s)
-   - Check each page for links with href="#" (excluding those in headers)
+   - Check each page for links with href="#" or href="/#"
+   - Categorize links by location (regular content, headers, footers)
    - Display a summary of results
+4. After processing completes, you can export results to Excel or CSV format

 ## Features